 - Business planning; a long term and sustainable programme of investment.

 The primary role of the RTP programme is to provide world-class technology platforms to enable outstanding research.
 The desire to develop an integrated suite of platforms has arisen from the belief that larger and more complex problems can only be solved by taking a multidisciplinary approach.
 To achieve this, and to place Warwick at the international forefront of such research, requires not only investment in cutting-edge technologies with the best operators, but also needs the support of coordinated management and overarching governance structures with a high level of integration.
 The RTP programme enables Warwick to take a more coordinated approach to the oversight of its key research technologies.

 Conversations with major funding bodies confirms that the University’s adoption of an RTP programme to facilitate more strategic and sustainable investment in significant capital infrastructure is in keeping with the government’s and funding bodies’ desire to engage with universities and regional consortia with respect to long-term capital investment.

 Warwick is committed to providing the best technology available to researchers at Warwick, as well as external academic and industrial partners.
 Continuous investment in infrastructure and skilled staff by the University will ensure that the capacity and capability for researchers to access the best technology is always available.
 The RTP programme enables the University to plan and invest in its research infrastructure and support staff as strategically, transparently and effectively as possible.

-We currently support eight RTPs:
+We currently support nine RTPs: